-Prosecutors say Roger Stone boasted of plan to 'save' Trump after learning of WikiLeaks release
+Prosecutors say Roger Stone lied to Congress, as defense claims 'no corrupt intent'

-Prosecutors told the jury in a Washington federal courtroom Wednesday that former Trump adviser Roger Stone lied to Congress and pressured an associate to keep quiet regarding communications he had surrounding WikiLeaks' release of hacked Democratic emails, while also bragging to top Trump campaign members of a plan to win the election.
+Prosecutors told the jury in a Washington federal courtroom Wednesday that Roger Stone lied to Congress and pressured an associate to keep quiet regarding communications he had surrounding WikiLeaks' release of hacked Democratic emails -- but his lawyers countered that President Trump's former adviser had "no corrupt intent."

-Opening statements in Stone's criminal trial began Wednesday morning.
-He is facing charges stemming from Robert Mueller’s Russia probe for alleged witness intimidation and false statements to the House Intelligence Committee.
+The claims were part of opening statements as Stone's dramatic criminal trial began Wednesday morning.

+Stone is facing charges stemming from Robert Mueller’s Russia probe for alleged witness intimidation and false statements to the House Intelligence Committee.
 During opening statements, the prosecution stated that Stone "wanted to hide what he had done because the truth looked bad."

+“The truth looked bad for the Trump campaign and the truth looked bad for Donald Trump,” prosecutor Aaron Zelinsky said.

 ROGER STONE EXCUSED FROM FIRST DAY OF HIS TRIAL AFTER CLAIMING FOOD POISONING